mamatha203/Career-Aspirations-Excel-project/README.md

 - The preferred work setups.

--The percentage of Gen Z respondents who believe having a clear company mission positively impacts their job satisfaction.
+- The percentage of Gen Z respondents who believe having a clear company mission positively impacts their job satisfaction.

 - The alignment between company mission and actions, where Gen Z values companies that follow through on their social, environmental, or ethical commitments.